 The Percheron is a heavy draft horse breed developed in Perche province in the Huisne river valley in western France.
-Ancestors of the breed (possibly including Arabs, although this is unproven) were thriving in the valley around the 17th century, originally bred as war horses capable of carrying a fully-armoured knight.
-After the wars they were used to pull coaches, work in agriculture, and haul heavy goods.
+That much we know.
+Ancestors of this breed could possibly include Arabs, although this is unproven.
+The horses garnered renown in the 17th century; they were originally bred as war horses capable of carrying a fully-armoured knight.
+After the wars, they were used to pull coaches, work in agriculture, and haul heavy goods.

 The Percheron horse has existed as a distinct type since the Dark Ages.
 The earliest Percherons are thought to have been a cross between the Barbs, brought by the Moors, and the large Flemish (Belgium) draft breeds with the Arabian blood being added to refine the breed.
 More selective breeding occurred in the late 18th and early 19th centuries; the Percheron stud book was created in France in 1883 by the Société Hippique Percheronne de France.

 Thousands of Percherons were imported into the United States, but during WWI many were sent back to France to help the war effort.
 Once accounting for nearly three-quarters of all the draft horses in the US, being used extensively for farming, forestry, transporting goods and even pulling travelling circus wagons.

 By the nineteen thirties, Percherons accounted for over seventy percent of all purebred draft horses in the United States, and all of the major land-grant universities such as Yale, Princeton and Harvard all maintained stables of Percherons.

 A 1930’s era census of horses found over thirty three thousand Percherons existed in the United States, but their numbers dwindled after the Second World War as the application of horsepower in general became less acute.